-Considering that students will complete writing assignments from home, no extra time will be given.
-For the 2 exams, exams must start at the same time as the rest of the class (5PM) and must be taken in person.
+Considering that students will complete homework writing assignments from home, and guidelines and needed data will be available for several weeks, no extra time will be given.

+For the 2 exams, exams must be held around the same time as the rest of the class, must end at the same time as the rest of the class (9:50AM), and must be taken in person.
 No exceptions!